cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 **3)** [megablast](https://www.ncbi.nlm.nih.gov/books/NBK279668/) (from [BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)) on unique sequences using `run_megablast-FASTA.sh`

 You may want to need to work with a reduced set of sequences (such as OTUs filtered by supporting reads).

+**4)** FastQ Screen

+**5)** COI reference alignment

+For these samples, I am not really primarily interested in the metagenomic assignments.
+Instead, I am trying to get a sense of the off-target reads.
+So, for that, calculating the unaligned read rate might be helpful for that goal.